-Some days ago I have written a post on Pay per bug approach to charge clients on the basis of number of bugs.
+Some days ago I have written a post on Pay per bug approach to charging clients on the basis of a number of bugs.
 There are some distinct obstacles in this approach like how to validate bugs?
 How much to be paid for bugs?
 Will core functionality and business logic bugs get caught in this model?
-There was a good discussion on this topic in comment section as many readers suggested some key approach to handle these obstacles.
+There was a good discussion on this topic in the comment section as many readers suggested some key approach to handle these obstacles.

 In spite of these obstacles, uTest is now offering some decent cash to testers to find flaws in customer applications.
 They are going to pay to testers for every approved bug.

 How will it work?

 uTest is going to tie up with some companies which don’t have dedicated QA teams and want to outsource their testing work.
 Such companies can use uTest services and testers community to get their application tested.
 In return, companies will pay some amount to uTest based on the severity and priority of the bug.
 At the end, this amount will be awarded to testers who find these bugs.

 Anyone can sign up with uTest to test software’s and make cash for finding bugs.
 Testers can earn from few hundred to few thousand dollars per month based on experience and performance.
 The bug pricing will be decided by bug type, type of application and severity of the bug.

 Good cash benefits for your skills,

 And last important benefit: Be your own boss ;-)

 As per now, I think this is a win-win condition for customers who don’t have separate QA departments and testers who want to earn some descent cash from their skill and experience.

 Have your opinion on this in the comment section below.